 1. Profitability Ratios

-- Asian Paints has EBITA Margin of 17.83%, which is constantly rising from the last few years and it is the highest among its peers.
-The recent rise from 16.99% in FY 19 to 17.83% in FY20 is mainly due to falling crude prices.
+- Asian Paints has EBIDTA Margin of 13.97%, which is constantly rising from the last few years and it is the highest among its peers.
+The recent decline from 19.08% in FY21 to 13.97% in FY22 is mainly due to rising crude prices.

-- For the FY20 the RoCE is standing at a massive 35.83%.
-However, there has been a decreasing trend in RoCE for the last couple of years mainly due to increased competition, additional CAPEX and investment for future growth.
+- For the FY20 the RoCE is standing at a massive 30.65%.
+However, there has been a decreasing trend in RoCE for the last couple of years mainly due to rising balance of reserves.

 2. Leverage Ratios

-- Current Ratio for the FY20 is 1.73% for the company, which has seen continuous improvement for the last couple of years.
-Current Ratio above 1.33% is considered healthy.
+- Current Ratio for the FY22 is 2 for the company, which has seen continuous improvement for the last couple of years.
+Current Ratio above 1 is considered healthy.

 - The quick ratio of the company is 0.96 for the latest financial year.
 Although liquidity has not improved in the last few years, it has maintained a threshold requirement.